Nancy Pelosi Immediately Agrees With Donald Trump’s Call For $2,000 Stimulus Check To Americans, Asks For Vote

 Many had spoken out about the small sum included for Americans as part of the new deal, noting that it was half the amount given in the initial stimulus and not enough for families struggling with paying bills or facing potential eviction.

-Other Democrats appear to join Pelosi in backing Trump’s call for a larger stimulus.
+Other Democrats appeared to join Pelosi in backing Trump’s call for a larger stimulus.
 Rep. Rashida Tlaib of Michigan said that she and fellow Rep. Alexandria Ocasio-Cortez had already drafted an amendment that would have allowed for a bigger check.
-It was not clear if it would have support among Republicans, or in the Senate where it would also have to pass.
+It was not clear if it would have support among Republicans — or in the Senate, where it would also have to pass.

 Pelosi had long been advocating for a new relief package that focused on giving direct aid to those impacted by the pandemic.
-As The Inquisitr reported, she had previously pushed for $1,200 direct payments, a number that Trump had also agreed to during negotiations that stretched on for months after the initial relief package was passed in the first few weeks after lockdowns went into place across the country.
+As The Inquisitr reported, she had previously pushed for $1,200 direct payments.
+This was a number that Trump had also agreed to during negotiations that stretched on for months after the initial relief package was passed in the first few weeks after lockdowns went into place across the country.

-Trump raised other criticisms of the bill, which The Associated Press noted was the largest ever passed by Congress at close to 5,600 pages.
-He objected to foreign aid included in it, and noted that lawmakers would not have had the time to read the entire piece of legislation before voting on it.
-He raised the idea of issuing a veto, which would require a two-thirds vote from each the House and Senate to override.
+Trump raised other criticisms of the bill, which the Associated Press noted was the largest ever passed by Congress at close to 5,600 pages.
+He objected to foreign aid included in it, noting that lawmakers would not have had the time to read the entire piece of legislation before voting on it.
+He raised the idea of issuing a veto, which would require a two-thirds vote each from the House and Senate to override.